awsdocs/aws-freertos-docs/doc_source/ota-code-sign-cert-ti.md

 Follow these steps to create a code\-signing certificate that is linked to the Texas Instruments playground certificate hierarchy and meets AWS Certificate Manager and Code Signing for AWS IoT criteria\.

 **Note**
-To create a code signing certificate, you need to install [OpenSSL](https://www.openssl.org/) on your machine\.
+To create a code signing certificate, install [OpenSSL](https://www.openssl.org/) on your machine\.
 After you install OpenSSL, make sure that `openssl` is assigned to the OpenSSL executable in your command prompt or terminal environment\.

 **To create a self‐signed code signing certificate**